Mindfulness in Dental Education and Patient Care: A Collaborative Approach

 Ms. Daun-Barnett participates in the ADEA Behavioral Sciences Section and the national Social Work in Dentistry consortium.
 She holds a Master’s degree in Social Work from the University of Wisconsin–Milwaukee, is a nationally board-certified Health and Wellness Coach and a certified Mindfulness and Meditation teacher.
 Ms. Daun-Barnett previously worked in the University at Buffalo Health Promotion Office, as a Health Coach in Ann Arbor, Michigan, and as a Clinical Social Worker for the University of Michigan.
 Her work reflects her commitment to improving lives through innovative, interdisciplinary collaboration--making her an inspiring voice in both dental education and social work.

-Kimberly Werth, M.A., LCMHC
+Kimberly Werth, M.A., LCMHC, NCC, BC-TMH

-Assistant Professor and Assistant Dean for Student and Professional Success
+Assistant Dean for Student and Professional Success

 High Point University Workman School of Dental Medicine